-3X Repeat Policy
+3 Repeat Policy

-Baruch College implemented a 3X Repeat Policy in Fall 2009, restricting students to a maximum of three registrations for any single course.
+Baruch College's 3 Repeat Policy (effective Fall 2009) restricts students to a maximum of three registrations for any single course.
 This means three registrations regardless of the grade the student has achieved, including grades of W, WU, WN, PEN, FIN, FAB, FPN, and F.

-Pre-business courses: Students who fail to complete one or more of the Zicklin pre-business courses (ACC 2101, CIS 2200, ECO 1001 and 1002, LAW 1101, MTH 2205/2207/2610, and STA 2000) are encouraged to see an academic advisor to discuss their options.
+Students who fail to complete one or more of the Zicklin pre-business courses (ACC 2101, CIS 2200, ECO 1001 and 1002, LAW 1101, MTH 2205/2207/2610, and STA 2000) are encouraged to see an academic advisor to discuss their options.